• Skip to primary navigation

 DIFFICULTY: Easier and quicker than a baked cheesecake!
 If you can use a food processor and cook strawberries on the stovetop, you can make this.
 And you don't need a fancy high-powered blender!

-OCCASION: Perfect for Summer, as a romantic Valentine's Day dessert or Mother's Day.
+OCCASION: Perfect for Summer, as a romantic Valentine’s Day dessert or Mother’s Day, just like my vegan strawberry cake or cupcakes!

 Ingredients you'll need